Davz33/farfalle/README.md

 - Answer questions with local models (llama3, mistral, gemma, phi3)
 - Answer questions with any custom LLMs through [LiteLLM](https://litellm.vercel.app/docs/providers)
 - Search with an agent that plans and executes the search for better results
+- Related questions generation (cloud models only)
+- Optimized Docker builds with pip cache for faster development

 ## 🏃🏿‍♂️ Getting Started Locally